See how well you suit this job in Career Planner.

-Some market researchers are employed directly by a company (known as client-side) and work to collect information for them on customer opinions, investment and marketing decisions.
-The majority, however, are employed by marketing agencies that range in size, where they work on numerous projects for different companies and industries.
+As a market researcher, you may be employed directly by a company (known as client-side), where you would collect information on customer opinions, investment and marketing decisions.
+The majority of market researchers, however, are employed by marketing agencies that range in size, where work is carried out on numerous projects for different companies and industries.

 Market researchers tend to specialise in either quantitative or qualitative research.
 Quantitative research involves working with statistics and percentages and can deliver quick results.
 Qualitative research involves analysing opinions and can provide the reasons behind certain percentages.
 Qualitative research is a longer process, sometimes lasting years.